U.S. Tax Form 8829—Expenses for Business Use of Your Home

 The IRS is very specific about what does and doesn’t qualify as a home office.
 If you want to claim a home office deduction, there must be a part of your home that is used exclusively and regularly as your principal place of business.

-“To be used exclusively” means that you have to have a separate space that is only used for business.
+“To be used exclusively” means that you have to have a separate space that’s only used for business purposes.
 Working from your kitchen table doesn’t allow you to qualify for a home office deduction because it’s not exclusive use.
 After all, you use your kitchen for your personal life as well.
 But working from a separate bedroom that has been designated to be used only as a home office would qualify as exclusive use.

 There is an exception for the exclusivity requirement if you run a daycare.
-The IRS understands that you may not have an area that is used exclusively for the daycare, so the exclusive use requirement doesn’t apply.
-See the instructions for more explanation of the exception.
+The IRS understands that you may not have an area that’s used exclusively for the daycare, so the exclusive use requirement doesn’t apply.
+See these instructions for further explanation of the exception.

 In addition to exclusive use, your home office must be your principal place of business.
 A principal place of business can include: